 - How much of your team did you actually recruit yourself?
 This question is always important, but especially for someone from a Very Successful SaaS company.
 Because often, the managers were given a team, or a lot of it.
 That’s not remotely the same as recruiting your own team.

-- Do you currently hold a quota?
-Why not?
+- Do you currently hold a quota or commit?
+Why or why not?
 If he or she hasn’t held a quota in a while, I don’t like it.
 Why did you get “promoted” out of a quota-carrying job?
 Probably because you weren’t that great at carrying a quota.

-- Who are your best 2 reps?
+- Who are your best 2-3 reps ever?
 And why?
 Will they come with you?
 Not unique to BigSaaS Co candidates.
 But even more helpful here.
 If they won’t come, Houston, we have a problem.
 If the question isn’t answered with absolute ease and fluency, Houston, we have another problem.
 And why will these reps excel at your company?

 - Will your boss say you’re one of her best hires ever?
 Really her boss should.
 If not, we may have a problem.
 If the candidate stumbles here … I’m pretty sure she was lucky.
 Not great.
 Get some stories here too.